Buying Property in Antigua - A Beginner's Guide

 - Ensure there is a full inventory of the property prior to contract; ensure that photos are included as proof of what was agreed.
 Luxury Locations can assist you with this.

 - Ensure that the property has insurance for the full sale value up to the completion date.

 - If you are considering a new build property, ensure you employ a government-certified engineer to ensure that the build at each stage is correctly constructed to the plans prior to releasing any money.

-- If you are looking for an Antigua investment property which you wish to let, ensure you consult a specialist property management agent to get the real picture on what your income might be.
+- If you are looking for an Antigua investment property which you wish to let, ensure you consult a specialist property management agent to get the real picture on what your actual income might be.
 Guaranteed rental returns often do not show the real long term picture.